josuemour4/blog/_posts/2024-08-04-the-men-system.md

 **Note 1:** PENs are not connected (ie: soldered) to other neutrals at any time at the main switchboard!

 **Note 2:** AS/NZS 3000 clause 2.10.5.4 says **“The terminals for the connection of the MEN connection and for the main neutral conductor shall be legibly and indelibly marked at the main neutral bar.”**

+It is therefore safe to say that in Australia, under the Multiple Earthed Neutral (MEN) system, earthing (or grounding) plays a crucial role in the safety of electrical installations.
+The primary purpose of earthing in the MEN system is to ensure that any electrical faults that occur, such as a short circuit, are safely routed to ground.
+This prevents electric shocks, reduces the risk of fire and ensures the proper functioning of circuit protection devices such as fuses and circuit breakers.